Hawk-i

 hawk-i is a medical insurance program run by the U.S. state of Iowa.
 It provides health care coverage for low-income children of citizens and qualified aliens.
 It is designed to supplement Medicaid by covering children whose family's income is above the Medicaid limit but below the hawk-i limit.

+The Healthy and Well Kids in Iowa (Hawki) Medicaid program is Iowa's version of the federal Children's Health Insurance Program (CHIP).
+It provides health insurance for children and families who don't qualify for Medicaid (known as Title 19) and can't otherwise afford coverage.